Retirement decision with addictive habit persistence in a jump diffusion market: Transformation of the Original Problem

-\subsection{Regular form of Problem (\ref{intpro})}
+Therefore, we have shown that the correspondence above is bijective, which means that we can focus on the admissible de facto wealth process $X_F(\cdot)$ with de facto consumption process $c_F(\cdot)$ and initial habit level $h(0)$ rather than the wealth process $X(\cdot)$ with consumption process $c(\cdot)$ and habit process $h(\cdot)$.
+We denote the corresponding admissible sets by $\A_F$, $\mathcal{U}^T_{F, t}$ and $\mathcal{V}^{T}_{F, t}$, and the corresponding allowed regions of state variables by $\G_{F, t}$ and $\G^{w}_{F,t}$, the corresponding value function $V_F$.

-In order to represent the integrated utility after retirement in a simple form, we first consider an auxiliary problem, which is a standard optimal consumption-portfolio problem with habit formation while without any labour income or retirement choice.
-Define the following distorted utility function
+\subsection{Regular form of Problem (\ref{stop-CP})}

-If there is no voluntary retirement choice (or retirement time is chosen before $t$) and no labour income, Problem (\ref{intpro}) degenerates to Problem (\ref{axpro}).
-Using the distorted function $\bar{U}(t,x,h)$, we transform the original problem into a regular form without strategies after retirement.
-The following results ensure the equivalence of these two problems and present the connection between $\bar{U}(t,x,h)$ and strategies after retirement.
-Similar arguments can refer to \citet*{PJ19}, \citet*{Liang14}, \citet*{Choi08} and \citet*{J04}, etc. The proofs are similar to those in the previously mentioned literature, and we omit them. \begin{theorem} Suppose that $(x,h,w) \in \D_t \times \mR_+$, $t\in [0,T_1]$.
-Denote $\bar{U}^- =\max \{-\bar{U}, 0\}$.
-Then: \begin{enumerate} \item[i)] For any $\tau \in \mS_t^{T_1}$ and $\F_{\tau}$-measurable random variables $B$ and $C$ such that $(B(\omega),C(\omega)) \in \D_{\tau(\omega)}$ for almost sure $\omega \in \Omega$ as well as
+To represent the integrated utility after retirement in a simpler form, we first consider an auxiliary problem, which is a standard optimal consumption-portfolio problem with habit formation but without any labor income or retirement choice. {After retirement, the post-retirement value function is defined as follows} { } If there is no voluntary retirement choice (or if the retirement time is chosen before $t$) and no labor income, Problem (\ref{stop-CP}) reduces to Problem (\ref{eq_U}).
+By using the post-retirement value function $V_{F, p}(t, x_F)$, we transform the original problem into a regular form that does not involve strategies after retirement.
+The following results establish the equivalence of these two problems and illustrate the connection between $V_{F, p}(t, x_F)$ and strategies after retirement.
+Similar arguments can be found in Park and Jeon (2019) \cite{park2019finite}, Liang, Peng, and Guo (2014) \cite{liang2014optimal}, Choi, Shim, and Shin (2008) \cite{choi2008optimal}, and Jeanblanc, Lakner, and Kadam (2004) \cite{jeanblanc2004optimal}.
+The proofs are similar to those in the previously mentioned literature and are omitted here. { { \begin{theorem} Suppose $(x_F, w) \in \G_{F,t}, t \in [0, T_1]$.
+Denote $V_{F, p}^- = \max \{ - V_{F, p}, 0\}$.
+Then